 End of Life/Palliative Care

-Dr. Holden is a board certified family medicine physician who has additional training in integrative medicine modalities that include yoga (RYT200), herbs and OMM.
-She completed her residency training at Maine Dartmouth's Family Medicine Program in Augusta, where she focused her care on pregnant women who were dependent on opioids.
-She's worked in integrative medicine clinics in Maine and Massachusetts and completed Harvard Medical School's Integrative Medicine Research Fellowship.
-At UNECOM, she teaches Osteopathic Clinical Knowledge & Skills for the first and second...
+Dr. Holden is a certified Family Medicine physician who has additional training in integrative medicine modalities that include yoga (RYT200+), herbs and Osteopathic Manipulative Medicine.
+She completed her residency training at Maine Dartmouth's Family Medicine Program in Augusta, where her care focused on helping opioid-dependent mothers through pregnancy, childbirth and motherhood.
+She's worked in integrative medicine clinics in Maine and Massachusetts and completed Harvard Medical School's Integrative Medicine Post-Doctoral Research Fellowship.
+At UNECOM, she teaches Osteopathic Clinical Knowledge & Skills,...
 Read More

 Maternal Child Health